 Mutual fund assets in India have seen robust growth, especially in recent years, driven by a growing investor base.
 This is due to increasing penetration across geographies, strong growth in capital markets, technological progress, and regulatory efforts aimed at making mutual fund products more transparent and investor friendly.
-Although mutual fund AUM as a percentage of GDP grew from 4.3% in Fiscal 2002 to approximately 16.6% in December 2021, penetration levels remained well below those in other developed and fast-growing peers.
+Although mutual fund AUM as a percentage of GDP grew from 4.3% in Fiscal 2002 to approximately 16.9% at end of September 2022, penetration levels remained well below those in other developed and fast-growing peers.